 Here are two important tips about referees: (a) ensure that the referees you provide are happy and willing to provide us with feedback, and (b) avoid submitting the same client referees to two or more legal directories in the same year.

-Q2: Who do you prefer as client referees?
+Q2: Who would you like us to put forward as our client referees?

 Q3: We have submitted more than one firm questionnaire covering different countries.
 Can we send you one client referees spreadsheet to cover all our firm questionnaires?